-If you’re an Optus customer (or a customer of subsidiary/MVNO brands such as Virgin Mobile, amaysim, Vaya, Dodo and others), you’ve got a little while longer to use your 2G-only handset.
-Optus has indicated that it will cease 2G services on 1 April 2017.
+If you’re an Optus customer (or a customer of subsidiary/MVNO brands such as Virgin Mobile, amaysim, Vaya, Dodo and others), services ceased in WA and NT on 3 April 2017, while the rest of the country was switched off on 1 August 2017.

-Vodafone customers (or those on its subsidiary/MVNO brands such as Lebara, Kogan Mobile and TPG) have until 30 September 2017, when Vodafone becomes the last of the three providers to kill off 2G.
+Vodafone customers (or those on its subsidiary/MVNO brands such as Lebara, Kogan Mobile and TPG) originally had until 30 September 2017, but Vodafone then changed that date through to 31 March 2018.
+Once that date passes, Vodafone will be the last of the three providers to kill off 2G.

 Can’t recall which carrier your MVNO uses?
 Here’s the current rundown of carriers and their parent networks: